-There are many ways of seeing the world that don’t have to break the bank.
-One of those are student exchange programmes accessible to high school learners and university students alike.
+There are many ways of seeing the world that doesn’t have to break the bank.
+One of those is student exchange programmes accessible to high school learners and university students alike.
 On a TopDeck tour of Egypt recently I met Rubén Martínez Moreno.
 Rubén is a Foreign Languages Teacher & Head of European Programmes at Emilio Pérez Piñero High School (Calasparra, Murcia, Spain).
-In his work with learners Rubén has organised many successful exchange programmes, so I thought he would be an insightful guest blogger to provide his ten tips in making sure your exchange programme goes off without a hitch and produces lasting impact.
+In his work with learners, Rubén has organized many successful exchange programmes, so I thought he would be an insightful guest blogger to provide his ten tips in making sure your exchange programme goes off without a hitch and produces lasting impact.
 Let’s listen to Rubén’s advice:

 I am not really a vocational teacher; I ended up in this by accident.
 I was 16 when I joined a student exchange between my high school and one from England.
 It was the first time I went abroad.
 The experience of travelling there on my own and living with a new family in a new culture opened my eyes and my world view.

 As a result, when I completed my studies, since I wasn’t sure about what to do professionally, the idea of becoming a teacher seemed interesting to me because I could give other students that opportunity of going to a new country and live a totally new experience with them.
 Ever since my career started, I have been travelling abroad with students in many ways: organising ordinary school trips, developing innovation projects or attending international workshops with teachers and students from all around Europe.
 We recently won an important competition called Euroscola and we were invited by the European Union to take part on a debate in the European Parliament in Strasbourg, France (visit the blog, and see the video ‘Historia de una Maleta`, which made us win the contest).